Skip to content

 The natural watering regimes of wetlands throughout the broader Loddon system have been substantially modified by the construction of levees and channels across the floodplain and by the construction and operation of reservoirs and weirs along the Loddon River.
 Water is delivered to the Boort wetlands through Loddon Valley Irrigation Area infrastructure.

 The availability of water for the environment for the Boort wetlands is closely linked to water available for the Loddon River system.
 The ability to deliver water for the environment to the wetlands is sometimes limited by channel capacity constraints.
-The VEWH and North Central CMA work with the storage manager (Goulburn-Murray Water) to best meet environmental objectives within capacity constraints.
+The VEWH and the North Central CMA work with the storage manager (Goulburn-Murray Water) to best meet environmental objectives within capacity constraints.

 Traditional Owners